A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Biographies

-\begin{IEEEbiography}[{ }]{Marcelo Antonio Marotta} is an adjunct professor at the University of Brasilia, Brasilia, DF, Brazil.
-He received his Ph.D. degree in Computer Science in 2019 from the Institute of Informatics (INF) of the Federal University of Rio Grande do Sul (UFRGS), Brazil.
-His research involves Heterogeneous Cloud Radio Access Networks, Internet of Things, Software Defined Radio, Cognitive Radio Networks, and Network Security. \end{IEEEbiography}
+\textbf{Marcelo Antonio Marotta} is an assistant professor and tenured faculty member at the University of Brasilia.
+He obtained his Ph.D. in Computer Science in 2019 from the Institute of Informatics (INF) at the Federal University of Rio Grande do Sul (UFRGS), Brazil.
+His research areas include Heterogeneous Cloud Radio Access Networks, Internet of Things, Software Defined Radio, Cognitive Radio Networks, and Network Security.